SRA TRANSPARENCY RULES

 Charges in connection with probate and estate administration

-We carry out other work, including, for instance applying for a grant of probate on behalf of an executor, and, if required, collecting and distributing the assets for a deceased estate.
+We sometimes carry out probate work, in addition to Family Law, including, for instance applying for a grant of probate on behalf of an executor, and, if required, collecting and distributing the assets for a deceased estate.

 If we are solely dealing with the application for a grant of probate and not acting as Executor or completing a tax account or gathering information about the assets, costs are estimated at £1,200-£1,700 + VAT.